 - A 70 percent increased risk of type-1 diabetes

 The gut bacteria is also known as your “second brain” as the gut directly communicates with the brain via the vagus nerve (the 10th cranial nerve that runs from your brainstem into the enteric nervous system).
-A healthy gut flora prevents many brain disorders (as mentioned above) but also regulates mood, behaviour and brain health.
+A healthy gut flora prevents brain disorders, regulates mood and behaviour.

 - Chiropractic adjustments causes changes in the prefrontal cortex of the brain

 - Chiropractic adjustments improves sensorimotor function relevant in fall-prevention (Falls are the leading cause of injury-related visits to emergency departments in the U.S. (22))